Smudge attack: Dangers

 Interpreting the smudges on the screen requires less equipment, and there is less experience needed to be an attacker.
 In combination with the negative ramifications for victims of an attack, there is a lot of concern in relation to this type of attack.
-The smudge attack approach could also be applied to other touchscreen devices besides mobile phones that require an unlocking procedure, such as automated teller machines (ATMs), home locking devices, and PIN entry systems in convenience stores.
+The smudge attack approach could also be applied to other touchscreen devices besides mobile phones that require an unlocking procedure, such as automatic teller machines (ATMs), home locking devices, and PIN entry systems in convenience stores.
 Those who use touchscreen devices or machines that contain or store personal information are at a risk of data breaches.
 The human tendency for minimal and easy-to-remember PINs and patterns also lead to weak passwords, and passwords from weak password subspaces increase the ease at which attackers can decode the smudges.

 Smudge attacks are particularly dangerous since fingerprint smudges can be hard to remove from touchscreens, and the persistence of these fingerprints increases the threat of an attack.
 The attack does not depend on finding perfect smudge prints, and it is still possible for attackers to figure out the password even after cleaning the screen with clothing or with overlapping fingerprints.
 Cha et al. in their paper, "Boosting the Guessing Attack Performance on Android Lock Patterns with Smudge Attacks," tested an attack method called smug that combined smudge attacks and pure guessing attacks.
 They found that even after the users were asked to use the Facebook app after unlocking the device, 31.94% of the phones were cracked and accessed.

 Another danger of smudge attacks is that the basic equipment needed to perform this attack, a camera and lights, is easily obtainable.
 Fingerprint kits are also an accessible and additional, but not required, piece of equipment ranging from $30-$200.
 These kits increase the ease with which an attacker can successfully break into a phone in possession.